The 10 Best Brunches in Fitzroy, Melbourne for 2023 (By a Local!)

 I’m obsessed with Elektra: a Himalayan restaurant on bustling Brunswick Street that’s home to some truly interesting dishes.

 My go-to on their menu is the incredible Gurkhali fritters, which are pictured above.
 If you opt for it, you’ll be served deep-fried eggplant and zucchini fritters topped with baked carrot chips, smashed avocado, pomegranate seeds, spring onions, pickled vegetables and a garlic-coconut-yoghurt-hummus blend, it’s so good.
 Like, seriously good.
-Like, almost my favourite dish in Melbourne good.
+Like, my second-favourite-brunch-option-in-Melbourne good.

 And finally, I adore the chai that they serve here.
 As somebody who once consumed an entire litre of masala chai in a single day[!] while traveling in Nepal, I can confirm that this stuff is legit.
 It’s the perfect blend of spicy and sweet, with several flavour options (like matcha, turmeric, and dark chocolate) and plenty of milk substitutes.
 Personally, I stick with the standard hot Himalayan chai and swoon over it every time I come here.

-Finally, there’s lots of indoor seating, and four tables outside, so you don’t usually have to wait for a table, even on a sunny Sunday morning.
+Finally, there’s lots of indoor seating, and four tables outside, so you don’t ever have to wait for a table, even on a sunny Sunday morning.

 Address: 268 Brunswick St, Fitzroy VIC 3065.